Razmo99/Sol/README.md

 ## Formatting

-Usernames are currently configured for firstname.lastname
+Usernames are currently configured to be firstname.lastname

 ## Interactive Mode True
 Assuming the configuration script it run without and input.